How Many YouTube Shorts Should You Post Per Day? (2026 Guide)

 | Maximum | 3-5 / day | High-volume niche channels, AI-assisted |

-According to SocialChamp's 2026 analysis, channels posting 2–3 Shorts daily averaged 2–3× faster subscriber growth than channels posting once per day at the same content quality.
-And over 70% of the fastest-growing YouTube channels post 3–5 Shorts per week alongside their regular long-form videos.
+According to SocialChamp's 2026 analysis, channels posting 2-3 Shorts daily averaged 2-3x faster subscriber growth than channels posting once per day at the same content quality.
+Over 70% of the fastest-growing YouTube channels post 3-5 Shorts per week alongside their regular long-form videos.

 The upper limit matters too.
-Posting 10+ Shorts in a single day can trigger YouTube's spam detection and result in reduced visibility.
-Space uploads at least 2–3 hours apart if you're posting multiple times daily.
+Posting 10+ Shorts in a single day can trigger YouTube's spam detection and reduce visibility.
+Space uploads at least 2-3 hours apart if you're posting multiple times daily.

 Ideal Frequency by Channel Size

-Your YouTube Shorts posting frequency should scale with your channel:
+Your posting frequency should scale with your channel:

 | Channel Size | Subscribers | Recommended Shorts / Week | Focus |